All you need to know about Asthma

 Asthma symptoms can vary from person to person.
 You may have one symptom or a combination of symptoms.
 Asthma symptoms are one or any combination of the following:

-If you answer yes to any of these questions you should visit your doctor who will assess your symptoms.
+If you recognise any of these symptoms, you should visit your doctor who will assess your symptoms.

 When you come into contact with certain things they can make your asthma worse.
 These are called triggers.
 It can be difficult to figure out what is triggering your asthma.
 To help find out what your triggers are you should keep an asthma diary or Asthma Action Plan.
 In it you should record the times, places and what you are doing when your asthma gets worse.